 The official tradition of lighting a huge Christmas tree at Rockefeller Center began in 1933 — and has continued every year since.
 However, this tree-dition actually got its start in 1931.
 During the Great Depression and during the building of Rockefeller Center, construction workers pooled their welcome paychecks to erect and decorate a 20-foot (6-meter) tree.
 The strings of cranberries and garlands of paper were added on Christmas Eve, and a decades-long idea was born.

 More than 2.5 million people view the towering and intricately decorated Rockefeller Center Christmas tree every year, and among them are the families — awarded V.I.P. seating for the lighting ceremony — who donated the green superstar.
 Some tree owners are wooed by Rockefeller Center, while others volunteer their tree.
 Have a gorgeous Norway Spruce that could be a Rockefeller Center candidate?
 You can begin the tree-donation process online, but keep in mind, it may be a few years before your tree receives the final nod.

 4. A Growing Event

 What started with a 20-foot (6-meter) balsam fir in 1931 and grew to feature a 40-foot (12-meter) balsam fir at the first official tree lighting ceremony in 1933 has expanded into a massive holiday undertaking.
 By 1971, the conifer chosen for the Rockefeller Center celebration was 65 feet (20 meters) tall and by 1999, the tree was a 100-foot-tall (30-meters-tall) specimen.
-In recent years, the ideal tree is a Norway Spruce that is at least 75 feet (23 meters) tall and 45 feet (14 meters) in diameter, according to the Rockefeller Center website.
+In recent years, the ideal tree is a Norway spruce that is at least 75 feet (23 meters) tall and 45 feet (14 meters) in diameter.

 5. Home Sweet Holiday Tree